Storage Backends¶

 Azure Blob Storage¶

 Recommended for production.
-Stores module archives in Azure Blob Storage containers with checksum metadata.
+Stores OpenDepot artifacts (module archives and provider binaries) in Azure Blob Storage with checksum metadata.

 CRD Fields: